Global Wind Day 15 June

 Thousands of individuals are involved in the production of energy from the wind, but for many people, wind energy is a mystery.
 Global Wind Day is the day when you can visit wind farms, meet experts, attend events and find out everything you want to know about wind energy.

 The European Wind Energy Association – EWEA – and the Global Wind Energy Council – GWEC – coordinate the Global Wind Day through a network of partners.
 The day started as a European one in 2007 and went Global in 2009.
-On 15 June, thousands of public events are organised all over the world.
+On 15 June, a wide range of public events are organised all over the world.

 Events around the world

-See a map with links to national wind energy associations to find out more about Global Wind Day events around the world (available soon at www.globalwindday.org).
+See a map with links to national wind energy associations to find out more about Global Wind Day events around the world in 2014 www.globalwindday.org.